 Just a few months after being launched on the market, ST G series RFID safety sensors have been enriched with a new function, which allows an extended use of the device: the multitag function.

 This new version is supplied with two or more high level coded actuators, all of which can be acknowledged by the same sensor.

-The internal firmware of the sensor can be factory programmed, memorizing up to 16 actuators and associating a different device behavior to each of the same.
+The internal firmware of the sensor can be factory programmed, memorizing up to 16 actuators and associating a different device behavior for individual actuators.

 Some pre-programmed versions of the device are also available for the most widely-used applications.
 Other programming options available on request.

-The new multitag function lets you activate or deactivate the sensor inputs and outputs, and also send the information on which actuator is in front of the sensor, using a serial signal.
-This signal can be sent and processed by a PLC.
+The new multitag function can be factory programmed to activate or deactivate the sensor's safety outputs, and also send information on which actuator is in front of the sensor, using a serial pulse signal.
+This signal can be sent to and processed by a standard PLC.